ctnava/rxtechnotes/settings.md

 ### Community Retail Pharmacies

-Community retail pharmacies provide direct patient access to prescription medications, health consultations, and over-the-counter (OTC) products.
+Community retail pharmacies provide direct patient access to prescription medications, health consultations, over-the-counter (OTC) products, and various beauty products.
 These pharmacies dispense nearly **two-thirds of all prescriptions nationwide**, making them central to public health delivery.
 They serve as both **medication access points** and **healthcare hubs** within the community.

 📦 **Types of Retail Pharmacies**: